Where do I get the zsh together with an appropriate configuration?

 The MMU does the address translation, for which it needs the paging structure.
 It knows where that is by putting the starting address of the table into the register.
 But how does it know the structure itself?

 Correct, the register is called CR3.
 However, this does not point to the pageTABLE but first to the PageMappingLevel4, whose entries point to pageDirectoryPageTables and so on.
-The structure is determined by the CPU, which is also how it knows it.
+The CPU determines the structure, which is also how it knows it.
 The OS then needs to adhere to that structure, you cannot change the structure of the CPU.
 You will find the barebones struct in

 Assume 5 processes share a common physical page.
-As soon as this page is modified, the dirty flag is set in the active process PTE, right?
+As soon as this page is modified, the dirty flag is set in the modifying process’s PTE, right?
 The other 4 processes do not notice any modification.

-On every access (read or write) the accessed bit will be set in the corresponding PTE automatically by the hardware (CPU/MMU).
+On every access of a virtual address (read or write), the accessed bit will be set in the corresponding PTE automatically by the hardware (CPU/MMU).